matthieu-boussard/craft-ai-client-python/README.md

 #### `craftai.pandas.Client.decide_from_contexts_df` #####

 Take multiple decisions on a given `DataFrame` following the same format as above.
+Missing values are not accepted for expected properties here.

 ```python
 decisions_df = client.decide_from_contexts_df(tree, pd.DataFrame(